awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 The following procedures describe how to create a State Manager association by using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), and AWS Tools for Windows PowerShell\.

 **Important**
-The following procedures are intended for creating an association with a `Command` or `Policy` document\.
+The following procedures describe how to create an association that uses either a `Command` or a `Policy` document\.
 For information about creating an association that uses an `Automation` document, see [Running Automation workflows with triggers using State Manager](automation-sm-target.md)\.

-When you create a State Manager association, Systems Manager immediately runs the association on the specified instances or targets\.
-After the association is initially executed on the instances or targets, it runs in intervals according to the schedule that you defined and according to the following rules:
+When you create a State Manager association, by default, the system immediately runs it on the specified instances or targets\.
+After the initial run, the association runs in intervals according to the schedule that you defined and according to the following rules:
-+ Associations are only run on instances that are online when the interval starts\.
++ Associations only run on instances that are online when the interval starts\.
 Offline instances are skipped\.
 + State Manager attempts to run the association on all specified or targeted instances during an interval\.
-+ If an association is not run during an interval \(because, for example, a concurrency value limited the number of instances that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
++ If an association doesn't run during an interval \(because, for example, a concurrency value limited the number of instances that could process the association at one time\), then State Manager attempts to run the association during the next interval\.
 + State Manager records history for all skipped intervals\.
 You can view the history on the **Execution History** tab\.

+**Note**
+If you don't want an association to run immediately after you create it, you can choose the **Apply association only at the next specified Cron interval** option in the Systems Manager console\.

 The following procedure describes how to use targets and rate controls when creating an association\.
 For more information about these features, see [About targets and rate controls in State Manager associations](systems-manager-state-manager-targets-and-rate-controls.md)\.